TETRA888/proceduralleaves/README.md

 # Here is a set of generated leaves that I made by randomly adjusting certain parameters in the parametric equation:
 ![image](https://github.com/user-attachments/assets/37ddb718-895d-40c7-bc10-4bb29fcba122)

-# Here is me generating a patch of leaves using a simple for loop
+# Here is me generating a patch of leaves using a simple for loop:
 ![image](https://github.com/user-attachments/assets/0f8e1c4a-c21a-4d8f-bd66-6e3a5ef7fbf0)